What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

-When you perform a search on Zillow for homes for sale, the results you get may include some homes that are not actually for sale!
+When you perform a search on Zillow for homes for sale, the results you get may include some houses that are not actually for sale!

-In a strange situation that is becoming increasingly frustrating for Realtors, Zillow includes listings that are considered in “pre-foreclosure” status, listings that are not actually for sale, and may never be for sale.
-These Zillow pre-market listings cause unnecessary confusion.
+In a strange situation that is increasingly frustrating for Realtors, Zillow includes listings considered in “pre-foreclosure” status.
+These are Zillow property listings that aren’t actually for sale and may never be for sale.

-These results are misleading to potential home buyers and leave real estate agents explaining what is and what is not available from the search results produced by Zillow.
+These results are misleading to prospective home buyers and leave real estate agents explaining what is and what is not available from the search results produced by Zillow.

 While Zillow provides some excellent real estate data points and offers a pleasing presentation for buyers on their site, having inaccurate information quite frankly sucks!